 If you’re connecting, follow the letter for your next gate.

-One small tip I always share:
+One small tip I always like to share:

 Gates at Schiphol Airport.